Content

 There are plenty of benefits of turmeric for hair and body, from scalp health to reduced inflammation.
 Some early studies have also found that the common spice and nutritional supplement, whose main compound is called curcumin, may block DHT.

-An animal study found that daily use of a curcumin supplement reduced testosterone and DHT levels in the prostate tissue of mice.
+An animal study found that daily use of a curcumin supplement reduced testosterone and DHT levels in the prostate tissue of mice with prostate cancer.

-Another animal study concluded that curcumin analogs (substances with similar structure and functions to curcumin) may inhibit DHT-induced androgen receptor activity in certain cells.
+Another animal study concluded that curcumin analogs (substances with similar structure and functions to curcumin) may inhibit DHT-induced androgen receptor activity in prostate cancer cells.

-However, because these studies weren’t conducted on humans, the results shouldn’t be seen as conclusive proof that curcumin blocks DHT — but some Indian food for dinner can’t hurt.
+However, because these studies weren’t conducted on humans, and on prostate tissue and not the scalp, the results shouldn’t be seen as conclusive proof that curcumin blocks DHT — but some Indian food for dinner can’t hurt.

 The verdict: Animal studies show turmeric may inhibit androgen receptor activity, but there are no human studies yet.
 So, while the research is promising, it's also very preliminary, and we can't say for sure that turmeric will help human hair loss.